Li-haoming/lipmlp_torch/README.md

 ```
 ## Problems
 1. There is something wrong with the Lipschitz Regularization.
 During the training process, the MSE loss decreases as usual, however, the Lipschitz Regularization increases oddly.
+## To Do
+1. Apply Lipschitz Regularization and Weight Normalization to the DeepSDF.
+2. Test time optimization.